energized36/1800_202410_DTC08/README.md

 - Firebase 8.0 (BAAS - Backend as a Service)
 - Flowbite footer, and chart library
 - Apex charts
+- AI used for debugging and formatting of JS code.

 ## 4. Complete setup/installion/usage